pratheeksh/Deep-Image-Search-Engine/README.md

 2. KD trees give very good results, and qulity of results obtained in log n time are comparable to linear time search
 3. Text + image search in any combination works very well, and fast.
 4. UI looks nice and is user friendly.
-6. We were able to load from disk using simlinks very seamlessly.
+5. We were able to load from disk using simlinks very seamlessly.
+6. Fast .
+Images get fetched with a round trip query time of ~3seconds